NetSparkleUpdater/NetSparkle/README.md

 * UIs are now in different namespaces.
 If you want to use a UI, you must pass in a `UIFactory` that implements `IUIFactory` and handles showing/handling all user interface elements
   * `SparkleUpdater` no longer holds its own `Icon`
   * `HideReleaseNotes`, `HideRemindMeLaterButton`, and `HideSkipButton` are all handled by the `UIFactory` objects
-* Added built-in UIs for [Avalonia](https://github.com/AvaloniaUI/Avalonia) and WPF
+* Added built-in UIs for WPF and [Avalonia](https://github.com/AvaloniaUI/Avalonia) 0.9
 * Localization capabilities are non-functional and are expected to come back in a later version.
 See [this issue](https://github.com/NetSparkleUpdater/NetSparkle/issues/92).
+(Contributions are welcome!)
 * Most `SparkleUpdater` elements are now configurable.
 For example, you can implement `IAppCastHandler` to implement your own app cast parsing and checking.
   * `IAppCastDataDownloader` to implement downloading of your app cast file
   * `IAppCastHandler` to implement your own app cast parsing
   * `ISignatureVerifier` to implement your own download/app cast signature checking.
-NetSparkle has built-in DSA and Ed25519 signature verifiers.
+NetSparkleUpdater has built-in DSA and Ed25519 signature verifiers.
   * `IUIFactory` to implement your own UI
   * `ILogger` to implement your own logger class (rather than being forced to subclass `LogWriter`)
   * `Configuration` subclasses now take an `IAssemblyAccessor` in their constructor(s) in order to define where assembly information is loaded from
+  * Many `SparkleUpdater` functions are now virtual and thus more easily overridden for your specific use case
 * Samples have been updated and improved
   * Sample apps for [Avalonia](https://github.com/AvaloniaUI/Avalonia), WinForms, and WPF UIs
   * Sample app to demonstrate how to handle events yourself with your own UI